sydekix/FlamDragon_Project/README.md

 ## Additional Libraries Used

 I used the hamburger-react package for my animated hamburger menu.
-I used the react-router-dom package for the routing.
+For the routing, I used the react-router-dom package.

 ## Project Screenshots